ParinVachhani/personal-site/content/post/setting-up-netlify-cms-on-hugo.md

 # Installing and configuring Netlify CMS:

 In this guide I am going to show you how to setup Netlify CMS on a Hugo based site.
+We will be hosting the website on GitHub and Netlify.
 The **prerequisites **for the next steps are:

 * A Hugo website/blog
 * GitHub account and basic usage